Deecey01/talentPro/README.md

 3. **For Buyers**
    - Search for gigs using filters.
    - Purchase gigs and leave reviews.
-   - Communicate with sellers through the chat feature.
+   - Communicate with Freelancers through the chat feature.

 ## Contributing